mattwithasynth/Build-It/README.md

 **Title:** Build It

-**Descriptino:** A movement track with pads and leads and a techno feel
+**Description:** A movement track with pads and leads and a techno feel

 **Duration:** 0m 14s (00:00:14)